 If you were to look at the journey of anyone in this world, you are more likely to look at the variables than the constants because that is where the climax is hidden.
 If I apply the same analogy to that of a woman’s journey in India – I am highly likely to find no constants – except for herself, maybe.

 When I lived in Delhi during my college days, our young hearts were the victims to anyone conservative on the planet.
 One afternoon, as my friend and I sat on the footpath to sip some tea, I had no idea a revelation was waiting for us in the jungles of our campus.
 As my friend lit her cigarette, an old lady came running in from across the road and shouted at her for being a shame.
 It was so out-of-nowhere, the 17-year old in my friend kept spellbound for a whole minute.
-When I tried to intervene, the lady like a wall shut me out – as if I was no one to talk to for I hadn’t stopped my “female” friend from smoking.
+When I tried to intervene, the woman looked scolded me because I hadn’t stopped my female friend from smoking.

-As I told her that her argument for shouting at my friend smoking solely because she was “woman” was disturbingly flawed as men smoked to;she gave me the coldest stare of all times.
+As I told her that her argument for shouting at my friend smoking solely because she was “woman” was disturbingly flawed as men smoked too, she gave me the coldest stare of all times.

 She turned to me and said, “They are men.
 They can do whatever they want.”